 Despite being a relatively common problem among women, there are few natural products available that treat menstrual cramping effectively, and many women are left having to rely on prescription analgesics.
 The antibacterial, antifungal, and antispasmodic properties of buchu can provide relief when experiencing menstrual cramps: buchu tea and buchu essential oil are the most common deliveries.

 One of the reasons for its growing popularity among women is the absence of the side effects commonly associated with prescription pain medications.

-The diuretic effects associated with buchu have led it to become a popular and effective natural detox method.
+The diuretic effects associated with buchu have led it to become a popular natural detox method.
 By increasing the frequency and volume of urination, buchu helps to flush toxins, such as uric acid, excess salt, and other substances that can harm the body if allowed to accumulate.
 It also keeps the urinary tract and kidneys free of toxins and acts as a prophylactic to infection by working as a natural disinfectant.

-It is important to remember, however, that when healthy, the body is well designed to detoxify itself and does not need the help of outside substances.
+It is important to remember, however, that when healthy, the body is well-designed to detoxify itself and does not need the help of outside substances.